 Now by no means am I comparing Thatcher to Hitler, and by no means am I saying that the entire population of the country would describe her leadership as a mistake from which we have to learn from, but a significant portion (by no means a minority) would.
 To them, the Thatcher years are considered as the darkest in recent times, and naturally, anti-Thatcherism is something they often feel obliged to pass on to their children, and rightly so.

 I really don’t need to be any older to recognise that supporting Apartheid South Africa and calling Nelson Mandela a ‘common terrorist’ was wrong.
-That propping up some of the worlds worst most evil dictators, Pinochet, Pol Pot, Ronald Reagan (sorry I had to!) was wrong.
-That the shooting and sinking of an Argentinian ship as it was retreating, leading to the deaths of an obscene amount of soldiers from both sides, all for her own popularity, was wrong.
+That supporting Pinochet and Pol Pot, two of the world’s most evil dictators was wrong.
+That enshrining Clause 28 into law prohibiting the ‘promotion’ of homosexuality while stating that “children who need to be taught to respect traditional moral values are being taught that they have an inalienable right to be gay” was wrong.
 That her imperialistic stance on Northern Ireland, which as well as harming our own citizens subjugated the Irish people to unthinkable extremes, the hunger strikes in particular being a product of an archaic stance on a situation that in fact needed radical change and a fresh approach, was again wrong.
-That her lack of sympathy for 96 football fans, many of them children, who died at a football match, as well as the role her government had in both the initial barbaric treatment of those fans, and the subsequent state sponsored cover-up, was wrong.
+That her lack of sympathy for 96 football fans, many of them children, who died at a football match, as well as the role her government had in both the initial barbaric treatment of those fans, and the subsequent cover-up was wrong.
 It’s also worth noting that no matter how far you believe her involvement stretched in regards to Hillsborough, that she never apologised for it.